Kurdish wheatear: Diet

 The Kurdish wheatear mainly eats ants and other small insects.

 Reproduction

 The nest is built among rocks, in a crevice, in scree or under a boulder.
 It is basin-shaped and lined with wool, hair and dead grasses.
 Four or five eggs are laid.
 They are bluish-white with a few chestnut brown speckles.

 Distribution and habitat

-The breeding range of the Kurdish wheatear covers the Middle East, south-east Turkey, northern Iraq, western Iran, parts of the former USSR and south east Asia.
+The breeding range of the Kurdish wheatear covers the Middle East, south-east Turkey, northern Iraq, western Iran, and parts of the former USSR.
 It moves southwards in winter to southern Iran, the Arabian Peninsula, Egypt, Sudan, Eritrea and north-east Somalia and occasionally to north west India.
 It is unclear whether all populations migrate or whether some birds just move down to lower altitudes for the winter.
 Its preferred habitat is heathland, open hillsides and scrubby, semi-desert regions.
 It is listed as being of "least concern" in the IUCN Red List of Threatened Species because of its very large range.